Autism Spectrum Disorder Assessment

 An autism assessment involves detailed evaluation of a child/adolescent’s development to determine if the individual meets the diagnostic criteria for Autism Spectrum Disorder (ASD).
 ASD is a neurodevelopmental condition in which a person has difficulties with communication and social interaction skills as well as restricted and/or repetitive behaviours and interests.
 In British Columbia, these assessments must follow the Standards and Guidelines set by the Ministry of Health and must include the use of specific assessment tools in order for a diagnosed child/adolescent to receive intervention funding.

-Southpoint Development Clinic has three psychologists (Dr. Caelian, Dr. Hsieh, and Dr. Chen) who provide autism assessments for children and adolescents.
-Our clinicians have extensive experience assessing young people for autism, including those with complex presentations and high-functioning ASD.
-We are able to offer autism assessments in English and Mandarin-Chinese.
+Dr. Caelian provides autism assessments for children and adolescents.
+She has extensive experience assessing young people for autism, including those with complex presentations and high-functioning ASD.

 Why might an Autism Assessment be recommended/needed?